 It’s not only a European phenomena, I am particularly partial to the video from South Korea where a pedestrian leaps onto the bonnet of a car and begins hitting the windscreen with his head until it smashes following which he collapses to the road, all captured in full colour and high definition by the driver’s dash-mounted video camera.

 There are even Facebook pages devoted to car accidents and near misses by motorists, cyclists and pedestrians but is there any real advantage to having a dash cam in your car?

-I tested an RAC dash cam for the past couple of months and while thankfully I had no reason to resort to the footage for any legal disputes it was an interesting insight into driver’s behaviour in particularly how different makes and models of cars provoke very diverse treatment and reaction on the roads.
+I tested a RAC dash cam for the past couple of months and while thankfully I had no reason to resort to the footage for any legal disputes it was an interesting insight into driver’s behaviour in particular how different makes and models of cars provoke very diverse treatment and reaction on the roads.

-“The footage taken by these dash cams can be used as evidence in the Civil Courts” explains Evan O’Dwyer of O’Dwyer Solicitors “They can only be used where the person that owns the camera is willing and able to attend court and explain that they own the dash cam and they have consented to the footage being used in court”.
+While the footage taken by these dash cams can be used as evidence in the Civil Courts, they can only be used where the person that owns the camera is willing and able to attend court and explain that they own the dash cam and they have consented to the footage being used in court.